Support

 Where is the service provided?

-Family Support Group will be held:
+Family Support Group schedule:

-• Wednesday evenings from 6:00 – 7:30 PM
+• Family Support Group is held weekly on Wednesday evenings from 6:00 – 7:30 PM

 Have more questions about support services?
 Please email help@namimch.org